Last Updated on June 10, 2026 by Daniel Globe

 Can I Use Scented Candles in My Tent?

-You should not use scented candles in a tent.
-The scents can attract wildlife, including bears and rodents, directly to your sleeping area.
-Additionally, synthetic fragrances can degrade air quality in the small enclosed space.
+Avoid scented candles in a tent.
+The scents attract wildlife, including bears and rodents, directly to your sleeping area.
+Synthetic fragrances also degrade air quality in a small, enclosed space.

 How Long Do Candle Lanterns Typically Burn?

 Most standard camping candle lanterns burn for about 9 hours using paraffin wax.
 Premium beeswax candles can last up to 12 hours.
-Always check the manufacturer’s specifications for your specific candle model.
+Always check the manufacturer’s specs for your specific candle model.

 What Materials Are Best for Candle Holders in Tents?

-Enclosed metal or aluminum lanterns with glass wind guards (like the classic UCO models) are the best options.
+Enclosed metal or aluminum lanterns with glass wind guards (like classic UCO models) work best.
 Avoid open ceramic or plastic holders that can tip or melt.
-The holder must fully contain the flame and melting wax.
+The holder must fully contain both the flame and any melting wax.

 Are There Specific Candle Brands Recommended for Camping?

-Brands like UCO are the industry standard for camping candle lanterns.
-Their beeswax varieties are recommended for a cleaner burn and longer life compared to generic paraffin options.
+UCO is the industry standard for camping candle lanterns.
+Their beeswax candles burn cleaner and last longer than generic paraffin options.

 Can I Leave a Candle Unattended While I Sleep?

-No, you should never leave a candle unattended while you sleep.
-The risk of the tent fabric catching fire or CO buildup is too high.
-Extinguish all flames completely before going to sleep.
+No. The risk of tent fabric catching fire or CO building up during sleep is too high.
+Extinguish every candle completely before going to sleep.